 A chiropractor can develop a personalized treatment plan to support and enhance an individual’s workout/exercise program.
 This plan can include specific interventions to improve alignment or maintain muscle relaxation and prescribed stretches and movements to decrease the strain from an exercise regimen.

 Chiropractic helps to balance the nervous system.
-Treatment allows pressure to be removed from compressed, bruised, and severed nerves.
+The treatment removes pressure from compressed, bruised, and severed nerves.
 Chiropractic decreases and eliminates pain originating from inflamed muscles, joints, and tissues.
 When it comes to exercising, nerve pain usually originates from vigorous movement.
 Swelling and inflammation in the body can cause nerves to become inflamed or compressed.
 Misalignment in the spinal structure and joints can occur during strenuous exercise, particularly when weight resistance is involved.
 It can also constrict/pinch nerves, contributing to sciatic pain, which originates in the lower back and spreads down the gluteal muscles and back of the legs.
 Chiropractic can help:

 - Reduce pain and discomfort